EricBrown589/unit-2-project/README.md

 - As a user, I want to be able to set up an Auto Loan account, so I can pay my car note.
 - As a user, I want to be able to set up a Credit Card account, so I can build my credit history.
+- As a user, I should be able to be assigned a profile for additional functionality over user groups (Admin Privileges).

 <!-- LICENSE -->
 ## License